Understanding Low Water Pressure in Sydney Homes

 - Tree roots crushing or penetrating pipes

-- Sediment buildup in main line
+- Sediment buildup in the main line

-- Corroded galvanized main
+- Corroded galvanised main

-- Undersized main for property size
+- Undersized main for the property size

 Solution:

-7. High Demand/Simultaneous Usage
+7. High Demand and Simultaneous Usage

 Running multiple fixtures simultaneously (shower + washing machine + dishwasher) temporarily reduces pressure throughout the home.